 Summer months can be particularly hard for you as basement temperatures can go through the roof and make life down there unbearable.
 Down there, temperatures can be 6-10 degrees warmer than the rest of the house.

-If you’d like to know how you can condition the basement without opening windows, get in touch with Ohio Basement Systems in Toledo, OH.
+If you’d like to know how you can condition the basement without opening windows, get in touch with Ohio Basement Systems in Cleveland, OH.
 We’ll provide you with a free basement waterproofing inspection and quote and solid recommendations to turn things around.